 Tapping into YouTube:

-By creating your own content on YouTube, you automatically become a part of the second largest search engine.
+By creating your own channel and content on YouTube, you automatically become a part of the second largest search engine.
 That’s another opportunity to reach your target audience you don’t want to miss.
 Google will make sure to reward you by embedding content on the territory of its greatest purchase, YouTube.

 Here is an extra rundown of 4 more tips for getting your videos higher in Google search:

 1. Optimize YouTube

 It goes without saying that video marketing can only be exploited to its full potential with the help of YouTube.
 While it won’t guarantee direct first-page results on Google, it will make sure Google indexes your video and brings higher traffic.
 YouTube is a high authority site, which increases your chances to be found higher in Google SERP (search engine results pages).

 Having a YouTube channel and some videos is simply not enough.
 At this point, to get far more visibility and exposure, you need to optimize your channel and videos.
 How?
 Click here to know 5 major YouTube techniques that will help you rank higher and increase your sales 49% faster.
 Go through that checklist and make sure you follow the techniques to optimize your YouTube channel before you move on to our step 2.